vicsz/spring-cloud-lab/readme.md

 You should see the Eureka main page.

 ## 4 - Update the Random Number and Slot Machine Services to use the Service Registry
-### 4.1 - Update both service's pom.xml build scripts with requireed Eureka dependencies.
+### 4.1 - Update both service's pom.xml build scripts with required Eureka dependencies.

 Add the Eureka dependency: